-After yesterday’s magical blog discussing the various spells that Spellcasters can take, today we thought it was only fair to show some love to the grunts, warriors, commanders, etc. In this blog we’re previewing the equipment you can give to your models to help beef them up… or keep them alive for a little bit longer.
+Phew!
+All this week we’ve had a speedy tour through our fantasy skirmish game, Vanguard.
+We’ve taken you through the basics, like how to build a warband, and more complicated things , such as group action.
+Our last blog covered the spells that Spellcasters can take, so we thought it was only fair to show some love to the grunts, warriors, commanders, etc. In this blog we’re talking about the equipment you can give to your models to help beef them up… or keep them alive for a little bit longer.

 As mentioned in one of our earlier blogs about how to build your warband, the standard points value for one-off games is 200pts, while a campaign will see you creating a company worth 400pts.
 However, not all these points need to spent on characters, and you can give equipment to your warband members.
 What’s more, in campaigns you can earn new equipment to give to your warband.

 Apart from Grunts, models can be equipped with a maximum of two different pieces of equipment, in addition to any already listed on their cards.
 Grunts can only equip one piece of Common equipment, which will come to in a minute.
 Beasts cannot be given any equipment… so no bandages for your Goblin Mawbeast ☹